aili-s/GermanLoans/README.md

    functions to decipher categorical codes.
 After that, pivot tables were created to calculate the average check and the percentage of defaulted loans by housing conditions and professions.
- #### Result:
- <i> An analytical report has been generated that identifies the highest-risk segments of borrowers (for example, young people with education loans), which allows for optimizing credit policy. </i>

  ### Short work progress
 This dataset was downloaded in the .data extension, so to work with it efficiently, it was first converted to a tabular format and headers were added.
 This was implemented using Python: